What does the Bible say about Jesus and Christianity?

 4.3 Epistles ‘in sync’ with 21st century ‘spiritual events’ in churches

 In my eyes, the Epistles of Paul really gain credibility by mentioning the Spirit of God at work within the ancient Church.
 That included the use of spiritual gifts of the Holy Spirit (by Church members).
 AS mentioned under subheading 2.1 above I can ABSOLUTELY vouch for the fact that this ‘supernatural’ stuff also occurs in these modern times of ours.
 And wow … yes, I can guess how that might look to you, if you’ve never been involved there!
-Yes, as that ex atheist that I was, and qualified practising auditor, it totally ‘rocked my socks’ at the time.
+Yes, as that ex atheist that I was, and qualified and practising senior auditor, it totally ‘rocked my socks’ at the time.

 A bit more detail on this subject is included in this subsection’s following and final article, “The Big Picture“.